Peace

 Resolve ye back again, give up for good your deadly arms,

-Other the arms the fields henceforth for you,
+Other the arms, the fields, henceforth for you,

 With saner wars, sweet wars, life-giving wars.